-The algorithm to use for deriving the password is described in section 5.12.2.1 section in previous chapter 5].
+The algorithm to use for deriving the password is described in section 5.12.2.1.

 GetRemoteUser Access Class: READ_SYSTEM Message name Description GetRemoteUserRequest This is an empty message.
-This is an empty message.
 GetRemoteUserResponse This message contains the configured remote user (if any).
-The value returned are: • xs:string Username [1][1] • xs:boolean UseDerivedPassword [1][1] NOTE; A device shall never return the Password field in RemoteUser. tt:RemoteUser: RemoteUser [0][1] Fault codes Description env:Receiver ter:ActionNotSupported ter:NotRemoteUser Remote User handling is not suppo orted
+The value returned are: • xs:string Username [1][1] • xs:boolean UseDerivedPassword [1][1] • NOTE; A device shall never return the Password field in RemoteUser. tt:RemoteUser: RemoteUser [0][1] Fault codes Description env:Receiver ter:ActionNotSupported ter:NotRemoteUser Remote User handling is not suppo orted